Cherokee, California: History

 Thomas Edison owned one of the mines which sprung up in the area, and he saw to it that the mines were electrified to ease the work.
 The town prospered during the mining period, and Butte County's first homes with running water were built in Cherokee.
+A post office operated at Cherokee from 1854 to 1912.

+The Gold Rush

-In 1880 President Rutherford B. Hayes, his wife Lucy, Civil War General William T. Sherman and General John Bidwell came to visit Cherokee's famous hydraulic gold mine.
+In 1880 President Rutherford B. Hayes, his wife Lucy, Civil War General William T. Sherman and Genera»l John Bidwell came to visit Cherokee's famous hydraulic gold mine.
 In the 1890s, the gold mines were sold off because of operational costs.
-At its boomtime, the town had a population in the thousands.

-A post office operated at Cherokee from 1854 to 1912.
+At its prime, the town had a population in the thousands.
+Cherokee, CA had an estimated $15,000,000 in gold that was recovered in the district, which was mostly from the spring valley mine.
+It’s also worth it to note that Cherokee was the location of the only commercial diamond deposit that was ever mined in California.
+Though the diamonds were beautiful, their value was very small compared to the value of the gold being found which made them almost worthless.